Towards Improved Input Masking for Convolutional Neural Networks: Introduction

 In recent work \cite{naseer2021intriguing, vit_adv_rob, vit_patch_rob}, it has been observed that vision transformers \cite{dosovitskiy2021an} are highly robust to many kinds of large magnitude input perturbations like occlusions and domain shifts, maintaining upto 60\% accuracy on ImageNet even if 80\% of the input is randomly blacked out.
 Jain et al \cite{jain2022missingness} argue that this property can make interpretability methods based on full perturbation especially effective for transformers.
 They further propose to simply drop tokens corresponding to masked out input parts instead of blacking out or greying out image portions, just like dropping BPE tokens in a transformer-based language model.
-This would make the transformer model completely insensitive to choice of baseline color and the masking patterns.
+This would make the transformer model completely insensitive to choice of baseline color and the shape of the mask.

 Motivated by the same intuition, we devise a new masking technique for CNNs which mitigates the drawbacks of full perturbation to a large extent, which we call \textbf{layer masking}.
 Layer masking (as depicted in \cref{fig:master_seg}) works by running the CNN only on the unmasked portion of the image, thus avoiding any large distribution shift.
 This is done by carefully masking and padding the input of each layer to make the model focus only on the unmasked input regions.
-Using this technique, we are able to randomly remove upto 50 \% of the input to a ResNet-50 (in the form of $16 \times 16$ sized patches) while maintaining the top-1 accuracy on ImageNet over 70\%, which is comparable to the robustness of vision transformers to patch occlusion.
+Using this technique, we are able to randomly remove upto 50 \% of the input to a ResNet-50 (in the form of $16 \times 16$ sized patches) while maintaining the top-1 accuracy on ImageNet over 70\%.
+We are also able to mask out objects from images precisely without leaking any information about those objects via the shape of the mask.
 In addition, layer masking operates at the pixel level and is thus much more flexible than token dropping for vision transformers which only acts on a patch level.
-We also find that LIME \cite{lime} scores obtained using our masking method are more aligned with the class object around 80\% of the time as compared to simply blacking or greying out the masked portion.
+We also find that LIME \cite{lime} scores obtained using our masking method are more aligned with the most salient features of the image as compared to simply blacking or greying out the masked portion.